 - Keeping the visitor on your website longer (and encouraging them to check out more of your content)

-- Connecting with the customer (they will feel more positively about your website if they find content they like)
+- Connecting with the customer and building strong customer relationships from the outset (they will feel more positively about your website if they find content they like)

 - Encouraging return visits (if you liked it the first time, you’ll want to go back for seconds!)